gianluca-rainis/Z80DevBoard/README.md

 # Z80DevBoard
-An advanced development board for the Z80 (Specific model: Z8400).

-It's powered by an RP2040.
+An advanced development board for the Z80 microprocessor (Specific model: Z8400), powered by an RP2040.

-It have a flash memory where you can write the RP2040 firmware and the Z80 program.
-The RP2040 load in the RAM the Z80 program and the Z80 run it.
-The leds allow you to see the real time actions of the Z80.
+This development board combines the classic Z8400 (Z80) microprocessor with a modern RP2040 microcontroller.
+The RP2040 manages flash memory storage and loads programs into RAM for the Z80 to execute.
+Real-time LED indicators provide visual feedback of the Z80's operations, making it an excellent educational and development tool.

 <img src="./images/Z80DevBoard.png" alt="Z80DevBoard Logo" style="background-color: white;">